olutosinbanjo/Hello_World_dpcpp/README.md

 From the image shown above,

+    i = number of iterations;

-    Let A be a container of the indexes of individual string values (total index = 12).
+    Let A be the source container of the individual string values.

+    Let B be the destination container of the copied individual string values.

-    Let B be a team of threads, which is equal to the number of individual string values (total number of threads = 12).
+    Let x be a team of threads, which is equal to the number of individual string values (total number of threads = 12).

     Let C, be the timing of thread finishes in an arbitrary unit of time, such that 1 = first thread to finish, 5 = 5th thread to finish, and so on.